moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 # Catalog format

-The format of the CATALOG payload, as defined by {{MoQtransport}} Sect X.X,  is as follows:
+The format of the CATALOG payload, as defined by {{MoQTransport}} Sect X.X,  is as follows:

 ~~~
 CATALOG payload {